QryptInc/qrypt-security-quickstarts-cpp/README.md

 - The Qrypt SDK can be used to securely generate and independently replicate a 1KB one-time-pad
 - The Qrypt SDK can be used to securely generate and independently replicate a 1MB one-time-pad
 - Qrypt's quantum generated random passes [NIST 800-22](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final) Statistical Tests for Random Number Generators
-- Qrypt can supply 1KB of quantum generated random via REST API
+- Qrypt can supply 1KB of quantum-generated random via REST API

 ## CLI usage